edgardsoza/bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians<a name="about-project"></a>
+# 📖 Bookstore<a name="about-project"></a>

-Math Magicians project has the objective to understand how to use medium-fidelity wireframes to create a UI.
-I will start using React to create a SPA that allow users to make simple calculations and read a random math-related quote.
+This project will lay the foundations for your Bookstore website.
+I will start using React and Redux to create a SPA that allow users to create new book inputs and modifiied the existing ones.

 ## 🛠 Built With <a name="built-with"></a>